NeverSinkDev/Filterpolish/README.md

 What it currently does:

 - Opens .filter files, parses them, creates an internal representation of the filter (split by "Line" and "Entry").
-It's designed in a way that preserves all comments.

 - Removes redundancies and cleans a bit - aligns lines, removes filler characters, adjusts indents